Philodendron Brasil: How to Grow and Care Guide

 Loss of Variegation

-If your Philodendron Brasil starts losing its trademark lime variegation and turns plain green, it’s living in too much shade.
+If your philodendron hederaceum brasil starts losing its trademark lime variegation and turns plain green, it’s living in too much shade.

 Solution: Snip off reverted all-green stems to encourage new variegated growth.
 Move your plant to a brighter spot — but keep it out of harsh midday rays.